disorderedmaterials/dissolve/web/docs/examples/_index.md

 type: docs
 ---

-Here you can find various usage examples, tutorials, and step-by-step walkthroughs for the current release of Dissolve (the latest version being {{< releaseversion >}}).
-Examples for earlier versions can be [found here](previous/0.8/).
+Here you can find various usage examples, tutorials, and step-by-step walkthroughs for Dissolve.

 ### Instructions